 - A Good Hook

-A hook is basically the bait with which you grab viewer’s attention.
-The video below by Metro Trains Australia starts with a peaceful lullaby accompanied with animation of a potato with its head on fire followed by another potato that gets eaten by a bear.
+A hook is basically the bait with which you grab the viewer’s attention.
+The video below by Metro Trains Australia starts with a peaceful lullaby accompanied by an animation of a potato with its head on fire followed by another potato that gets eaten by a bear.
 And all of this happens within the first ten seconds.
 It’s sure to catch the viewer’s eye and bait them into sticking around for the whole video.
-Take a look:
+Take a look.

 - An Interesting Thumbnail